Weekender XLBS: Why Modern Warfare Kicks Ass & Have We Reached Peak Tabletop?

 February 24, 2019 by brennon

-For some website features, you will need a FREE account and for some others, you will need a Backstage Pass.
+For some website features, you will need a FREE account and for some others, you will need to join the Cult of Games.

-Or if you already have a Backstage Pass Log in now
+Or if you have already joined the Cult of Games Log in now

 What difference will having a FREE account make?

-Setting up a Free account with Beasts of War unlocks a load of additional features and content (see below).
+Setting up a Free account with OnTableTop unlocks a load of additional features and content (see below).
 You can then get involved with our Tabletop Gaming community, we are very helpful and keen to hear what you have to say.
 So Join Us Now!

 Free Account Includes